Welcome to Chefs2u

 The Lasham clubhouse is the hub of the club's activities.
 The restaurant is in constant use from early in the morning for breakfast to late evening serving evening meals.
 The restaurant may close early if the weather is non flyable.
-Our bar has won CAMRA best club bar three years running and Nigel is proud of his Real Ales.
+Our bar has won CAMRA best club bar three years running we are proud of our Real Ales.
 If Real Ales are not your tipple then the bar is fully stocked, fully licensed and waiting to serve you.
 If you need information then the active office is open 7 days a week to answer your queries.
-We also have a stock of gliding-related merchandisefor sale, including books, ICAO maps, clothing, hats, sunglasses and the very popular Lasham Teddy.
+We also have a stock of gliding-related merchandise for sale, including books, ICAO maps, clothing, hats, sunglasses and the very popular Lasham Teddy.
 The clubhouse also offers its members and corporate groups lecture facilities including projectors, whiteboards and flipcharts.
 If you would like to book these facilities for your corporate day then contact the office and talk to our Executive Manager.

 Come and enjoy our restaurant facilities.
 The restaurant is open daily and serves a selection of main meals and snacks at very reasonable prices.
 When the weather allows sit on our patio and watch the gliding whilst drinking a coffee and sampling one of Lasham's famous scones.

 We serve breakfast from 8.00am in the summer and 8.30am in winter.